Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 But I love straws!

 If you like slurping a smoothie through a straw that is totally ok!
 There are plenty of alternatives to disposable plastic straws available.
-Many retailers today stock glass, stainless steel and bamboo straws.
+Many retailers today stock glass, stainless steel, and bamboo straws.
+Biome has a huge reusable straw range that you can check out.
 Keeping one in a cutlery wrap and chucking it in your handbag means you'll never be caught out sans straw!

 Educating your friends and family about how silly straws truly are will help motivate them to make the switch to straw-free.
 I'll admit it; I've used the line "that straw could end up in a turtles nose!" more times than I can count.Saying no to straws seems like such a simple action, and it is.
 But actions like these really do make an enormous difference to our environment.
 Just ask that Costa Rican sea turtle.